OctopusDeploy/blog/blog/2020-06/custom-kubectl-scripting-in-octopus/index.md

 ## Running in a container image

-One of the challenges with a tool like Octopus is there sheer number of platforms it integrates with, and the tooling that Octopus leverages to do so.
+One of the challenges with a tool like Octopus is the sheer number of platforms it integrates with, and the tooling that Octopus leverages to do so.
 The initial solution to this problem was to package tools with Octopus itself, but over time the different tool versions, different operating systems and constant introduction of new tools made this approach unmaintainable.

 The solution to this problem was the introduction of [worker tool Docker images](https://hub.docker.com/r/octopusdeploy/worker-tools) that deployment processes could be executed inside of.
 These Docker images contain a selection of common open source tools, and can be versioned and published independently of Octopus itself.

 It should come as no surprise that the images provided by Octopus include a good selection of Kubernetes tooling, including `kubectl`, `istioctl`, `linkerd` and `helm`.

+In the screenshot below the script step has been configured to run inside of a worker tool Docker image:

 ![](worker-tools.png "width=500")

 However, because we are using a Kubernetes cluster hosted in Docker with kind, we have to do some configuration to ensure the Docker container that runs our Octopus steps can access the cluster.

-First we need to ensure that the Kubernetes cluster is running on the default Docker network called `bridge`.
-Since [version 0.8.0](https://github.com/kubernetes-sigs/kind/releases/tag/v0.8.0), kind will create the Kubernetes cluster in a special network called `kind`, which would isolate the cluster from the container running our deployment.
+First we need to ensure that the Kubernetes cluster control plane is running on the default Docker network called `bridge`.
+Since [version 0.8.0](https://github.com/kubernetes-sigs/kind/releases/tag/v0.8.0), kind will create the Kubernetes cluster in a special network called `kind`, which would isolate the cluster control plane from the container running our deployment.
 To resolve this set the `KIND_EXPERIMENTAL_DOCKER_NETWORK` environment variable to `bridge` to force kind to use the default network.

 You may need to delete the existing cluster with `kind cluster delete`.
 Then recreate it with the instructions from the [previous blog post](/blog/2020-06/getting-started-with-kind-and-octopus/index.md), remembering to extract the certificates and reupload them in Octopus as they will have changed.

 We also need to point our Kubernetes target to a new IP address and port.
 The command `docker container ls` shows us the kind container hosting the Kubernetes control plane: